 Outdoor cats might have plenty of fun chasing birds and mice outdoors, but their unfettered lifestyle also opens the doors to elevated levels of risk.
 Case in point: Loki, an outdoor black cat hit and killed by a passing car.

 “When I saw him, I instantly started crying,” Loki’s owner, Nathan Sonoras, told a local paper.
 Sonoras cried so loudly upon finding his cat’s lifeless body that he apparently attracted the attention of a nearby police officer.
 Later, Sonoras and his girlfriend buried the animal in their backyard.

 So, Sonoras was naturally shocked when — upon breaking the news of Loki’s untimely departure to his dad the next day — the late cat coolly strolled by.

 “I literally just got done saying I found Loki dead on the street last night and had to bury him,” Sonoras told MLive.
 Apparently, somebody else’s cat was now buried in his backyard.

-Regardless, Loki’s close brush with death – or apparent resurrection, depending on your point of view – still isn’t enough to make Sonora reconsider the animal’s free-roaming status, especially because Loki has always been an outdoor cat.
-Instead, Sonora plans to simply outfit the animal with a trackable microchip and collar.
+Regardless, Loki’s close brush with death hasn’t led Sonora to reconsider the animal’s free-roaming status, especially because Loki has always been an outdoor cat.
+Instead, he simply plans to outfit the animal with a trackable microchip and collar.

-Should Loki be able to roam free outdoors?
-Find out more about this close call in the video below!
+Should Loki continue to roam free outdoors?
+Find out more in the video below!

 Want more stories like this sent to your Facebook Messenger inbox?
 Click here to subscribe.